cromize/vstpipe/README.md

 * https://github.com/intxcc/pyaudio_portaudio/ is required to be able to capture desktop output using pyaudio.
 It contains small patch that allows it to record the desktop output.
 * You need to include VST 2.4 SDK in Visual Studio dependencies to compile from source.
-* TODO: let's use a ring buffer for audio